accolt/Pet-Projects-in-Data-Analysis/project_6/README.md

 In this project, a marketing analysis of the reasons for the loss of the entertainment application Procrastinate Pro + is carried out.

 ## Research objectives
-Understand the reasons for the drop in profits and help the company become profitable.
+A task for a marketing analyst for the Procrastinate Pro+ entertainment app.
+Despite huge investments in advertising, the company has been losing money for the past few months.
+It is necessary to understand the reasons and help the company to get a profit

 ### Technologies:
 Seaborn, Matplotlib, Pandas, NumPy, cohort analysis, unit economics, product metrics